LovishDhiman/CODSOFT/README.md

-# CODSOFT
-CodSoft Python Programming Internship Tasks
+CODSOFT Python Internship
+Completed Tasks
-## Task - Calculator
+1. Calculator

-A simple calculator developed using Python.
+A Python calculator that performs:

-### Features
-- Addition
+Addition
-- Subtraction
+Subtraction
-- Multiplication
+Multiplication
-- Division
+Division
-- Modulus
+Modulus
+2. Password Generator

+A Python program that generates random passwords based on user-defined length.

+3. Rock Paper Scissors Game

+A simple game where the user plays Rock, Paper, Scissors against the computer.

-### Developed By
+Developed By

 Lovish Dhiman